Iran - Tips

 revolts that established short-lived, pro-Soviet separatist regimes

-northern regions of Azerbaijan and Kurdistan.
+in the northern regions of Azerbaijan and Kurdistan.

 These ended in 1946.
 The